4 ways to use isolation in photography composition

 What is isolation in photography?

-Put simply, if you want to make your subject stand out in a photo, you need to isolate it.
+Put simply, if you want to make your subject stand out in a portrait, you need to isolate them.

-To understand why subject isolation is so effective in photography composition, read about the Gestalt principles of segregation and figure to ground in our tutorial on Gestalt theory.
+To understand why subject isolation is so effective in photography composition, read about the Gestalt principles of segregation and figure to ground in my tutorial on Gestalt theory.

 Isolation can be used with all types of subjects in photography composition.
 It’s not just for portraiture, even though that’s where you hear about it most.